 Memorandum of Coordination (MOC)

-For O&M activities within the District’s Operations Division, project personnel will communicate their needs to a District biologist (or other appropriate personnel) who will compile relevant information into a Memorandum of Coordination (MOC) that includes a summary of the activity, location, date, time, analyses of potential impacts to ESA-listed species, and potential alternative actions (see MOC template at the end of this Chapter) .
+For O&M activities within the District’s Operations Division, project personnel will compile relevant information into a Memorandum of Coordination (MOC) that includes a summary of the activity, location, date, time, analyses of potential impacts to ESA-listed species, and potential alternative actions (see MOC template at the end of this Chapter) and forward to the District Biologist (or other appropriate personnel) for routing to FPOM.
 The District biologist will submit the MOC to FPOM at the next monthly meeting and/or via email, and if necessary, follow up with appropriate FPOM members via phone or email.

+For each proposed action requiring an MOC, the analysis of potential impacts will include the following (see MOC template at end of this Chapter for links to data):

+10-year average passage of adults and juveniles of each affected listed species during dates of impact.

+Statement about the current year’s run compared to the 10-year average.

+Estimated exposure to impact of adults and/or juveniles, as appropriate, by species (number or percentage of 10-year average that occurs during the dates of impact).

+Type of impact to adults and/or juveniles, as appropriate, by species (e.g., increased delay, exposure to predation, exposure to a route of higher injury/mortality rate, exposure to higher TDG, etc.).

+Final judgement on scale of potential impact (negligible, minor, significant) on adult and juvenile salmonids (including bull trout) and lamprey (e.g. “As a result of this analysis, we anticipate that the proposed action will result in negligible impact to listed species.”).

 For planned O&M, the MOC should be provided to FPOM for review at least two weeks in advance.